quozd/awesome-dotnet/README.md

 * [Cassandra](https://github.com/datastax/csharp-driver) - DataStax .NET Driver for Apache Cassandra
 * [Couchbase](https://github.com/couchbase/couchbase-net-client) - Official couchbase .NET client library, based on the Enyim memcached client
 * [Firebird.NET](http://sourceforge.net/projects/firebird/) - The .NET Data provider is written in C# and provides a high-performance, native implementation of the Firebird API

+## Datetime

+* [NodaTime](https://github.com/nodatime/nodatime) - Noda Time is an alternative date and time API for .NET.
+It helps you to think about your data more clearly, and express operations on that data more precisely. http://nodatime.org/

 ## Decompilation